lyssar/hcloud-mc-module/README.md

 ## Install

 You will reference the module directly as module.source from github.
-Make
+Make sure you have terraform installed, see [requirements](#requirements)

 ```sh
 module "minecraft-hcloud-example" {